 - 1. All barrows must be identified through the livestock identification program to be eligible to exhibit at the Fair.
 Specific information regarding the ID program is listed under Meat Animal Sale rules.
 All barrows must have the proper ID tags in place at weigh-in time. - 2.
 All exhibitors are required to be YQCA (Youth for the Quality Care of Animals) certified or an equivalent species-specific quality assurance program.
 To complete the YQCA training at https://yqcaprogram.org.
-A copy of a certificate needs to be on file at the fair office by July 1, 2023. - Exhibitors are prohibited from bringing fans, power washers, misters, gas operated generators, refrigerators and small appliances into the barns and the livestock area at the Fair.

-- 4. Exhibitors are required to keep their pens clean throughout the Fair.
+A copy of a certificate needs to be on file at the fair office by July 1, 2025. - 3.
+Exhibitors are prohibited from bringing fans, power washers, misters, gas operated generators, refrigerators and small appliances into the barns and the livestock area at the Fair. - 4.
+Exhibitors are required to keep their pens clean throughout the Fair.
 One written warning will be issued to exhibitors who are not properly caring for their animals or maintaining clean pens.
 A second warning will result in the exhibitor losing his/her eligibility to sell animals in the current year's Meat Animal Sale. - 5.
 Exhibitors must notify the superintendent by 6 p.m. on Wednesday if their barrow(s) are not going to be sold through the Meat Animal Sale. - 6.
 Registration and health papers for breeding stock and barrows must be checked with the superintendent upon arrival at the fairgrounds.
 Please check with your local veterinarian for current testing requirements. - 7.
-An exhibitor may show animals registered in the name of the exhibitor, or in the name of the parent/guardian, or parent/guardian and exhibitor, or family farm name or the landlord or breeder providing the exhibitor in all cases has taken sole care of the animal during the project season. - Purebred animals exhibited at the Fair must be registered in the name of the exhibitor, or in the name of the parent/guardian and the exhibitor, or in the name of the landlord and exhibitor's family. - 9.
+An exhibitor may show animals registered in the name of the exhibitor, or in the name of the parent/guardian, or parent/guardian and exhibitor, or family farm name or the landlord or breeder providing the exhibitor in all cases has taken sole care of the animal during the project season. - 8.
+Purebred animals exhibited at the Fair must be registered in the name of the exhibitor, or in the name of the parent/guardian and the exhibitor, or in the name of the landlord and exhibitor's family. - 9.
 An exhibitor may show two breeds in the market classes. - 10.
 A minimum of 5 animals must be entered in each breed class.
 If less than 5 animals are in a class those animals will show in the AOB class.
 This is for Barrow classes. - 11.
 Exhibitors who exhibit in Showmanship MUST have made a showmanship entry by June entry day. - 12.
 All barrows shown in the purebred classes must have registration papers.
 Purebred animals without registration papers will be placed in the crossbred class. - 13.
 The Market Class will be broken down into the appropriate weight groups after weigh-in.
 The maximum number of market hogs entered and shown by an exhibitor is two (2). - 14.
 The championship drive will be limited to class winners meeting the weight limits specified by the Meat Animal Sale Committee. - 15.
 PEN CLEAN UP: All exhibitors are required to clean out all pens after animal release. - 16.
 The Rock County 4-H Fair Office MUST be notified of any change in head count of animals at least 2 weeks prior to the Fair.
-See RULE 4 SECTION 7 on page 6.
+See RULE 4 SECTION 7 on page 6. - 17.
+Exhibitor names, farm names, names/titles displaying awards won or representing other show events MUST NOT APPEAR on anything worn by the exhibitor while participating in the showing/judging or selling of any exhibit.